 Come prepared.
 It’s usually a good idea to bring in a copy of your resume, even if you’re pretty sure your interviewer already has it.
 At the very least, you can reference it yourself in case you suddenly forget your entire work history on the spot (it happens).
 Also, depending on the job, consider bringing samples of your work that apply, recommendations for the job position based on your own research of the job, or a notepad.

 When you enter the building, you’ll likely have to speak to people who aren’t your interviewer, such as a receptionist, Human Resources representative, or other current employees.
 There’s a good chance all these people will be asked about your interactions with them.
 Don’t act in a way that gives them something negative to say.

-4. Poor body language
+4. Exhibit poor body language

 You want to show that you’re attentive and engaged.
 Slouching in your chair, crossing your arms, or twirling your hair does not communicate that.
 Don’t do it.